Skip to Content

 continuous positive airway pressure (CPAP), or devices

-you wear in your mouth to keep your airway open.
+you wear in your mouth or on your nose to keep your airways open.
 In some cases, surgery can

 Talk to your doctor if you have trouble sleeping or think